Locally finitely presented and coherent hearts: Preliminaries on Grothendieck categories

-Remember now that a full subcategory $\X$ of our Grothendieck category $\G$ is said to be an {\bf Abelian exact subcategory} if it is closed under finite coproducts and, given a morphism $\phi\colon X\to X'$ with $X,\,X'\in\X$, both the kernel and the cokernel of $\phi$, as computed in $\G$, do belong to $\X$.
-In the following lemma we show that, under suitable conditions on the ambient category, the class $\fp(\G)$ is an Abelian exact subcategory of $\G$.
-The hypotheses of the lemma are satisfied whenever $\G$ is the category of modules over a coherent ring (see also Prop.\,\ref{prop.
-Manolo}).
+Recall that a subcategory $\X$ of an Abelian category $\C$ is an {\bf Abelian exact subcategory }when it is Abelian and the inclusion functor $\X\hookrightarrow\C$ is exact.
+Equivalently, one can ask that $\X$ is closed under finite coproducts and, given any morphism $\phi\colon X\to X'$ with $X,\,X'\in\X$, both the kernel and the cokernel of $\phi$, as computed in $\C$, do belong in $\X$.